Meet Ryan Ingram, Engagement Content Specialist

 I focus on “engagement content” which means I am responsible for the user-facing marketing content that is published through various communication outlets.
 I manage a lot of the content that appears on our Medium page as well as email newsletters, social media, and any other promotional form of communication.
-The best part of my job is when I have the opportunity to craft stories about teachers and our product that connect to the challenges that educators face.
-Much of the content I write educates our users on how to optimize their experience with the product and I also focus on validating the amazing work that our partners do everyday.
+The best part of my job is when I have the opportunity to craft stories about teachers and our products that connect to the challenges that educators face.
+Much of the content I write educates our users on how to optimize their experience with the product and I also focus on validating the amazing work that our partners do every day.

 Outside of the role, what are one or two things you love here?

 One thing I enjoy about working at Goalbook is our team.
 Our team is unique in that we value diversity in a way that moves beyond the superficial.
 I have engaged in many thoughtful conversations about diversity and inclusion in our office and I have learned a lot about my colleagues on the whole.
 One other thing I enjoy — this is going to sound ridiculous but I love my commute!
 Our office is a short walk from the San Mateo Caltrain station.
 The ride on the train gives me a head start with work because I can respond to emails or work on a piece that I am writing.